FB Group Admins Are The Future Of Stronger Communities, Says Mark Zuckerberg

 Facebook has tied up with organizations such as UNICEF, Red Cross, and the World Food Programme to help those affected.
 The company will soon establish formal processes with these organizations for responsibly sharing the datasets with other relevant communities.

-According to the company’s blog, “Disaster Maps” uses aggregated, de-identified Facebook data to help organizations address the critical gap in information they often face when responding to natural disasters.
+According to the company’s blog, “Disaster Maps” uses aggregated, de-identified Facebook data to help organizations address the critical gap in the information they often face when responding to natural disasters.

 Celebrating Love ❤️ #sfpride2017 #facebook pic.twitter.com/civcq14uJv